visgl/deck.gl/docs/developer-guide/base-maps/using-with-mapbox.md

 ## Using Mapbox basemap service (with Mapbox token)

-The mapbox-gl library is open source and free to use.
-However, to load the map styles and tiles from Mapbox's data service, you will need to register on their website in order to retrieve an [access token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/) required by the map component, which will be used to identify you and start serving up map tiles.
+The mapbox-gl library is a popular commercial basemap with a free tier.
+To use Mapbox, you will need to register on their website in order to retrieve an [access token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/) required by the map component, which will be used to identify you and start serving up map tiles.
 The service will be free until a [certain level](https://www.mapbox.com/pricing/) of traffic is exceeded.

 If you are using mapbox-gl without React, check out [Mapbox GL JS API](https://docs.mapbox.com/mapbox-gl-js/api/#accesstoken) for how to apply the token.